 Addictions Counseling A.A.S.
-Degree .....page 57
+Degree......page 56

 The A.A.S. in Addictions Counseling degree is designed to prepare students for careers in addictions counseling.
-The curriculum provides theoretical coursework along with practical, hands-on instruction and field experience necessary to attain certification as a certified supervised alcohol and drug counselor (CSC-AD).
+The curriculum provides theoretical coursework along with practical, hands-on instruction and field experience necessary to attain certification as a certified supervised alcohol and drug counselor (CSC-AD) in the state of Maryland.
 Successful graduates are also prepared for transfer to a 4-year institution for further study in psychology, social work, or related human services programs.
 Students already possessing a bachelor's degree who are seeking the coursework and supervised fieldwork needed to become certified in addictions counseling can also benefit from this program.